Student-Originated Studies: Environmental Community-Based Learning and Action

 A combination of internship and academic credit will be awarded.
 Students may arrange an internship of up to 36 hours a week for a 12-credit internship.
 Internship credits will be awarded for full compliance with in-program internship contracts, and internship credit equivalencies will be tailored to the nature of each internship.
 4 academic credits in the theory and practice of community-based learning will be awarded to students who (a) come to all weekly seminars prepared to discuss reading assignments; (b) submit assigned seminar papers; (c) post daily journal entries; (d) submit a brief, summative essay at the end of the quarter about their community experience; and (e) fully participate as part of the SOS team.
 Additional academic credit will be earned by some students in compensation for lower internship hours, according to work plans prepared individually at the beginning of the quarter, in consultation with the faculty member.

-This student-originated studies program will provide knowledge, contacts, and essential experience for students interested in working on a wide variety of community issues in the future.
+This offering will prepare you for careers and advanced study in: This student-originated studies program will provide knowledge, contacts, and essential experience for students interested in working on a wide variety of community issues in the future.